n8acl/aprstosql/docs/about.md

 ## Description

-APRStoSQL is a python script designed to stream APRS data into an SQL Server database.
+APRStoSQL is a python script designed to stream APRS data into an Database Server.

+Database Servers Supported:
+- SQL Server
+- MySQL/MariaDB

-The Script will connect to the APRS-IS backbone, filter the data coming in and stream it to a SQL Server database for any othtere uses.
+The Script will connect to the APRS-IS backbone, filter the data coming in and stream it to a database for any other uses.

+There is no processing on the data other then parsing it from the APRS-IS data stream.

 This script can be run either as a standalone application or in Docker.

 ### Features
 - Connects to the APRS-IS
 - Filters the data from the backbone
-- Streams the data to an SQL Server Database
+- Streams the data to a Database Server

 ### Use Cases